CobaltWolf/Bluedog-Design-Bureau/README.md

 - Saturn 1C and Saturn Multibody from Eyes
 - New probe cores
 - New antennas and dishes
 - New science experiments
+- PlumeParty based rocket plume FX for the stock particle system including FX exclusive to BDB provided by Jade of Maar!
-- High quality realplumes built with Plume Party FX by Zorg!
+- High quality realplumes built with Plume Party and custom FX by Zorg!
 - Full engine ignitor configs by _Rock3tMan
 In total, nearly 500 parts and many features for those parts!

 Planned content includes massive Saturn rockets including unflown variants, and parts based on proposed projects for Gemini and Apollo.
+Most of the older parts such as Thor-Delta, Redstone, Agena etc are also being remade to the latest standards.

 Bluedog Design Bureau by Matthew (CobaltWolf) Mlodzienski is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.